Xfan1025/DLND/README.md

-A CNN to classify images traied on
+A CNN to classify images traied on CIFAR-10 dataset.

 ![Optional Text](../master/image.png)